 - Number of call attempts to get 1,500 conversations: 12,000 call attempts.

 - Number of call attempts per day: 48 calls per day.

-There it is: a prospecting activity goal of 48 calls a day.
+There it is.
+A prospecting activity goal of 48 calls a day.
 What salespeople often find by doing the prospecting math is that achieving their financial goals typically requires a higher than anticipated number of prospecting calls.
 Helping salespeople do the math helps them internalize the amount of prospecting effort required.

 Improving Prospecting Efficiency

-Of course as a sales manager you should focus on opportunities to make your team’s prospecting efforts more efficient as this will significantly increase your team’s prospecting motivation.
+Of course, as a sales manager, you should focus on opportunities to make your team’s prospecting efforts more efficient as this will significantly increase your team’s prospecting motivation.
 One fundamental analysis you can conduct is whether your team is calling on the right targets.
 What types of customers are your sweet spots?
 If you perform an analysis on your best accounts, what are the specifics that they have in common?
 Are they all from the same industry?
 Are they all of a similar company size?
 Do they have a similar business model?
-By identifying the very specific criteria that has won you deals in the past, you can focus on similar accounts for your prospecting effort going forward.
+By identifying the very specific criteria that have won you deals in the past, you can focus on similar accounts for your prospecting effort going forward.

-From here, you should consider how to use social media tools such as LinkedIn, or referral based prospecting to increase prospecting efficiency.
+From here, you should consider how to use social media tools such as LinkedIn, or referral-based prospecting to increase prospecting efficiency.
 Another thing you can do as a manager is to encourage your sales team to set aside blocks of time to make their prospecting calls and limit team meetings, training and other interruptions during these times.

-While sales people will probably never like to prospect, having them understand the math behind prospecting activity level goals helps them “buy in” to these goals.
+While salespeople will probably never like to prospect, having them understand the math behind prospecting activity level goals helps them “buy-in” to these goals.